 2.2.3.
-The Second must oversee the Swimmer personally and must notify the Ice Mile Event Safety Officer that their Swimmer must be pulled out of
+The Second must oversee the Swimmer personally and must notify the Ice Mile Event Safety Officer that their Swimmer must be pulled out of the water.

 2.2.4.
 The Second must be present at the Swimmer’s exit from the water and accompany the Swimmer to the Recovery location and ensure the Swimmer is received by the support staff at the Recovery area.

 2.2.5.
 The Second does not have authority to demand their Swimmer’s removal from the Event.
 However, they must advise the Referee as appropriate if they feel that the Swimmer may be in danger or is in breach of the Rules of the Swim, and the Referee must consider the Second’s recommendation.
 The Referee may consult with the Second before terminating a Swim, but this is not compulsory.

 2.3.
 Event Course

 2.3.1.
 An Event can be held in an Open Water Course or a Pool Course as per IISA Rules.

 2.3.2.
 The Event can take place in a 25metre or 50 metre pool or an open body of water.

 2.4.1.
 It is with the Event Director’s discretion to use a Tow-Float as compulsory safety measure for all Swimmers.